meijoo/comp423-course-notes/docs/tutorials/rust-setup.md

     Hello COMP423!
     ```
 !!! info
-    The difference Between cargo build and cargo run is that cargo build only compiles the code, while cargo run combines the steps.
+    The difference between cargo build and cargo run is that cargo build only compiles the code, while cargo run combines the steps.
 It compiles and executes the program.